folio-org/docs/content/en/docs/Access/Check out/checkout.md

 * **Check out: View fees/fines.** This permission allows users to click the fee in the **Scan patron card** pane to view the patron’s fees/fines in the Users app.
 The user must have permission to view fees/fines in the Users app for the link to work -- for example the permission **Users: Can view fees/fines and loans** (see [Users \> Permissions](../../../users/#permissions)).
 A user who has **Check out: all permissions** but does not have **Check out: View fees/fines** will see a patron’s fee/fine amount in the **Scan patron card** pane as text (not a link).

-* **Check out: View loans.** This permission allows users to click to click the number of open loans in the **Scan patron card** pane to view the patron’s current loans in the Users app.
+* **Check out: View loans.** This permission allows users to click the number of open loans in the **Scan patron card** pane to view the patron’s current loans in the Users app.
 The user must have permission to view loans in the Users app in order for the link to work -- for example the permission **Users: User loans view** (see [Users \> Permissions](../../../users/#permissions)).
 A user who has **Check out: all permissions** but does not have **Check out: View loans** will see how many loans a patron has in the **Scan patron card** pane as text (not a link).